-To get a repeat violence injunction in Florida, the petitioner is required to demonstrate to the court that there have been two separate incidents of violence or stalking directed at the petitioner or a member of the petitioner’s immediate family – one of which must have occurred within the past 6 months of the filing of the petition.
+A person experiencing acts of violence at the hands of another individual in Florida may have grounds for a repeat violence injunction.
+When seeking a repeat violence injunction in Florida, the petitioner, or the person seeking out the petition, must demonstrate to the court that there have been two separate incidents of violence or stalking directed at him or her or a member of his or her immediate family – one of which must have occurred within the past 6 months of the filing of the petition.

 “Violence” is defined as “any assault, aggravated assault, battery, aggravated battery, sexual assault, sexual battery, stalking, aggravated stalking, kidnapping, or false imprisonment, or any criminal offense resulting in physical injury or death, by a person against any other person.” § 784.046(1)(a), Fla.
 Stat.
 (2018).